bdwhst/Vulcanite/README.md

 <img src="./images/parent-children.png" style="zoom: 33%;" />

 To avoid excessive triangle overdraw, it's crucial to establish a hierarchical relationship among patches across different LOD levels, ensuring they cover identical areas.
 Nanite employs a sophisticated technique to maintain this hierarchy and facilitate smooth transitions: it simplifies triangles within the same cluster group, followed by re-grouping and re-clustering.
-Here we implemented nanite building pipeline based on OpenMesh and Metis.
+Here we implemented nanite building pipeline based on `OpenMesh` and `METIS`.

 <img src="./images/nanite-build.png" style="zoom: 50%;" />